-- 5.3 All adults involved with work with children and young people and vulnerable adults shall be supported by the Parish.
+5.3 All adults involved with work with children and young people and vulnerable adults shall be supported by the Parish.
 The Parish shall provide workers and volunteers appropriate training not only with regard to their work but in safeguarding issues.
-Diocesan led or Thirtyone: Eight (formerly CCPAS) training shall be offered whenever available. - 5.4 The Church of England safeguarding modules which all appropriate persons will be required to undertake and keep up to date are as follows:- - C0 This is a core module that contains basic messages about safeguarding.
+Diocesan led or Thirtyone:Eight (formerly CCPAS) training shall be offered whenever available.

+5.4 The Church of England safeguarding modules which all appropriate persons will be required to undertake and keep up to date are as follows:-

+- Basic Awareness (C0) This is a core module that contains basic messages about safeguarding.
 It is an e-learning module, which can be studied individually or in small or large groups.
 C0 is designed to raise awareness across churches, and the emphasis is that "safeguarding is everyone's responsibility" It will be commended to as many people in the Parish as possible.
-From the commencement of this Policy completion of this module will be a prerequisite for any new person wanting to undertake on-line training at C1 level. - C1 This is the "foundation module".
+From the commencement of this Policy completion of this module will be a prerequisite for any new person wanting to undertake on-line training at C1 level. - Foundation (C1) This is the "foundation module".
 Everyone who works / volunteers with children and vulnerable adults at St Andrew's must complete this module.
-It is also a requirement for all those who have to complete C2 (see below).
-It is available either through group training sessions run by the Diocese or via e-learning. - C2 This is a leadership module, for clergy and lay leaders who lead groups involving children or vulnerable adults or who have responsibility for implementing good safeguarding practice.
-At St Andrew's this means The Vicar, Churchwardens, Readers, Director of Children and Families, Youth Director, Parish Safeguarding Officer and Deputy Safeguarding Officer / Lead Recruiter. - C3 This is the core module for clergy in the Diocese.
-Completion of both C1 and C2 within a three year period is the equivalent of C3. - C5 Refresher to be undertaken every three years by those who have completed C1, C2 or C3. - 5.5 All adults working with young people and vulnerable adults shall be expected to attend the required training on safeguarding matters.
-Failure to complete such training without good reason will lead to the removal of the worker from the work concerned. - 5.6 All adults working with young people shall be expected to work within the directives on child protection issued by the Parish and Diocese of Chichester.
+It is also a requirement for all those who have to complete C2 (see below) for the first time.
+It is available either through group training sessions run by the Diocese or via e-learning. - Leadership (C2) This is a leadership module, for clergy and lay leaders who lead groups involving children or vulnerable adults, or who have responsibility for implementing good safeguarding practice.
+At St Andrew's this means The Vicar, Churchwardens, Readers, Director of Children and Families, Youth Director, Parish Safeguarding Officer.
+The training must be refreshed every three years by completing the highest previous level of training.

+5.5 All adults working with young people and vulnerable adults shall be expected to attend the required training on safeguarding matters.
+Failure to complete such training without good reason will lead to the removal of the worker from the work concerned.

+5.6 All adults working with young people shall be expected to work within the directives on child protection issued by the Parish and Diocese of Chichester.